Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic

 The population lost to dissociation is now higher, as the initial level is closer to the dissociation threshold.

 The explanation of the marked difference in the two cases is the following.
 When the initial level is $\upsilon=20$, the system must climb down 10 levels to reach the target level, $\upsilon=10$.
 Hence, the center of the hole, $\upsilon=14$, is almost at the middle of the vibrational ladder, which is reached when the pulse amplitude is at its maximum, $\varepsilon(\tau_{0})$.
-Consequently, the low coupling between adjacent states within the ``hole" is compensated by the high field amplitude, permitting a significant population transfer before the chirp takes the field out of resonance.
+Consequently, the low coupling between adjacent levels within the hole is compensated by the high field amplitude, permitting a significant population transfer before the chirp takes the field out of resonance.
 On the other hand, when the initial level is $\upsilon=24$ the system must climb down 14 levels to reach the target level, and this matching cannot occur.
 Such mismatch could be mitigated by tailoring asymmetric pulse shapes, but this would complicate the optimization and, even worse, the experimental implementation of the LD scheme.
 Therefore, we next explore a strategy where the system is made to ``jump over the hole" still using a Gaussian pulse shape.